crim-ca/weaver/docs/source/processes.rst

 body of the response and registers the process locally using this definition.
 This allows a remote server offering limited functionalities (e.g.: no REST bindings supported) to provide them through `Weaver`.

-A minimal `Deploy`_ request body for this kind of process could be as follows:
+A minimal :ref:`proc_op_deploy` request body for this kind of process could be as follows:

 .. code-block:: JSON